Cyber-Resilient-Power-Grids/Synthetic-CPS/readme.md

 To run the requirement.txt, use the following command: pip install -r requirements.txt

 # How to Run
-* In 01_Input_Data, we provide the power grids topology of .
+* In 01_Input_Data, we provide the power grids topology of continental Europe.
 The data is collected from the ENTSO-E website. (https://www.entsoe.eu/data/map/)
 * In 02_Code, we provide the code of our generative model.
 To run the model, one should first run split.py to preprocess the data in folder Example.
 Then run the Generator.py.
+Note that this process is only for one country, if you want to generate the synthetic network for Europe, you should run these two code for each country separately.
 * In 03_Generated_Models, we provide our generation results for European continental power grids.